morrisjs/morris.js/README.md

 Once you're all set up, you can compile, minify and run the tests using `grunt`.

+Note: I'm experimenting with using perceptual diffs to catch rendering regressions.
+Due to font rendering differences between platforms, the pdiff tests currently *only* pass on OS X.

 ## Changelog

 ### 0.4.3 - 12th May 2013